 Have you noticed the rapid launching of new businesses in your city recently?
-Great! and that’s happening in every big city across Africa, totalling to hundreds of new business across the continent but only a third dare to have a website.
+Great! and that’s happening in every big city across Africa, totalling hundreds of thousands of new businesses across the continent but only less than a third dare to have a website.

 Websites are regarded as the cyber home for any business and the cyber world is borderless for any individual with an internet-enabled device, the potential of customer attraction is overwhelming.